 Audit status must be declared at the time of registration.
 Students who audit courses must pay regular tuition.
 The notation of “X” will be made on the student’s academic record for an audited course.
 A change from audit to credit status must be made within the add/drop period – within three weeks of the start of regular 15-week courses.

 Lifetime Alumni Association Auditors: If you are a lifetime member of the Tompkins Cortland Community College Alumni Association you may audit, free of charge, one course per year.
+You will be responsible to pay the fees.
 The course must have space available after regular registration.
 Call the Office of Alumni/ Development, 607.844.8222, Ext.
 4369 for information.

 Senior Citizen Auditors: If you are age 60 or older, you may audit, tuition free (fees may apply), any credit course that has space available the last day before classes begin.
 Call the Enrollment Services Center, 607.844.6580 for information on how to register.